SEPP 72(t) in Early Retirement

 This means you can withdraw about twice as much with a SEPP 72t in early retirement as before this minimum interest rate change!
 This is important as it gives you more options if you need more penalty-free income in early retirement.

-Of course, if you need less, you can always separate the IRA you are taking a SEPP from and leave the “extra” money in a non-SEPP 72t IRA.
+Of course, if you need less, you can always separate the IRA from which you are taking a SEPP and leave the “extra” money in a non-SEPP 72t IRA.

 Having the option to withdraw more from your IRA in early retirement is a good change, and we welcome this update to the SEPP rules in 2022!